caspal/vertx-datacollector/README.md

 ## Get Started

-### Implement the CollectorJob
+### CollectorJob

 The first step is to implement the actual collector job (e.g. crawl a dataset from a website).
 The collector job should be implemented in the Future which is returned by the _collect()_ method.
 The Future will be executed in a seperate worker thread, which allows to have blocking operations here.

 ```
 public Handler<Future<CollectorJobResult>> collect(String requestId, JsonObject feature);
 ```

 After the collection step is done, it is possible to do some post-processing stuff (e.g. write result into database) in the Future which is returned by the _postCollectAction_ method, which also can handle blocking operations.

 ```
 public Handler<Future<CollectorJobResult>> postCollectAction(AsyncResult<CollectorJobResult> result);